International cases in UK courts

 - Obrascon Huarte Lain SA V Attorney General For Gibraltar BLR 484 (TCC), BLR 521 (CA)

 Bonds, guarantees and letters of credit are commonly-used forms of security on international projects and presented demands are frequently disputed.
-Our barristers have a great deal of experience acting in such cases and recent examples include applications for injunctions to restrain bond calls in a project to supply boilers to a power plant in Brazil and multiple bond calls against a Brazilian contractor engaged to build an FSPO in Uruguay.
+Members have a great deal of experience acting in such cases and recent examples include applications for injunctions to restrain bond calls in a project to supply boilers to a power plant in Brazil and multiple bond calls against a Brazilian contractor engaged to build an FSPO in Uruguay.

-Our members have also appeared in ground-breaking decisions regarding bond calls:
+Members have also appeared in ground-breaking decisions regarding bond calls:

 - Simon Carves v Ensus BLR 340